How Much Does Tow Truck Insurance Cost in 2026?

 • Cost lever: Set limits based on the highest-value vehicles you routinely handle, not the cheapest.

-For limits, deductibles, and real claim scenarios, use this deep dive on on-hook towing insurance explained.
+For limits, deductibles, and real claim scenarios, use this deep dive on on-hook coverage, costs & requirements.

 Garagekeepers liability (vehicles at your lot, impound, storage)